reproducible-agile/accessibility-analysis-isocalors/README.md

 ![Affected population under heat stress conditions at noon (13:00 CEST+1) with heat sensitivity factor 5 and a heat stress walking distance equivalent of 15.](./img/vul_pop_hf5_noon.png)

 The project consists of three main steps:
-1. **Data Collection:** The first step involves collecting data on essential services, such as kindergartens, social facilities for the elderly, and trees, as well as population data and Local Climate Zones (LCZs) for Heidelberg.
+1. **Data Collection:** The first step involves collecting data on essential services, such as kindergartens, social facilities for the elderly, as well as population data and Local Climate Zones (LCZs) for Heidelberg.

 2. **Isocalor Analysis:** The second step calculates isocalors for the essential services using the HEAL-API, which provides heat-sensitive routing based on OpenRouteService.
 The analysis considers different heat factors, heat-minute equivalents, and times of day to assess the impact of heat stress on accessibility.